Country

 Marginalised no More (MnM) - Project completed implementation in March 2022

-Street Child’s Marginalised no More (MnM) project supported 7,500 of Nepal’s highly marginalised, Musahar girls who, due to their low-caste, face complex, often interrelated barriers and experience limited or no access to education.
-The project aimed to improve learning outcomes for these girls with a specific focus on functional literacy and numeracy which impacts their ability to transition into meaningful employment and income generation.
+The project improved learning outcomes for these girls with a specific focus on functional literacy and numeracy and supported their transition into meaningful employment and income generation.
 In addition to accessibility issues, the project tackled the principal obstacles faced by these girls which include fears for safety and security, out-of-school affordability and in-school gender-related exclusion from curriculum and instruction.